-Moving on to the nation’s top-visited tourist spots, the list includes Sydney Opera House, Uluru, Bondi Beach, Daintree National Park, and Kangaroo Island.
-Of course, it is a must for visitors to take the opportunity and try local Australian dishes as well.
+Due to the many immigrants and expatriates residing in the country, there are also speakers of various other languages, such as Mandarin, Arabic, Cantonese, Vietnamese, Italian, and more.
+The list of the nation’s top-visited tourist spots includes the Sydney Opera House, Uluru, Bondi Beach, Daintree National Park, and Kangaroo Island.
+Of course, visitors must also take the opportunity to try local Australian dishes.
 A few of the tastiest are grilled or fried barramundi, meat pies, barbecued snags, lamingtons, and pavlova.

-At present, the number of international students thriving in Australian colleges and universities is approximately 570,000.
-With that in mind, we’ve compiled a list of some of the best cities to study in Australia for international students.
+The number of international students thriving in the top Australian colleges and universities is approximately over 500,000.
+With that in mind, we’ve compiled a list of some of the best cities in Australia to study, so make sure to read this article carefully!

 Top Cities to Study in Australia for International Students